Finland Elects President In New Geopolitical Landscape - UrduPoint

 Finland Elects President In New Geopolitical Landscape

-Helsinki, (APP - UrduPoint / Pakistan Point News - 11th Feb, 2024) Two seasoned politicians face off in Finland's presidential election on Sunday, with the president's role having gained importance in light of the country's NATO membership and rising tensions with neighbouring Russia.
+Helsinki, (APP - UrduPoint / Pakistan Point News - 11th Feb, 2024) Finns cast their ballots Sunday in presidential elections with two seasoned politicians facing off for the role that has gained importance in light of the country's NATO membership and rising tensions with neighbouring Russia.

-Some 4.3 million voters will have to choose between former conservative prime minister Alexander Stubb and ex-foreign minister Pekka Haavisto, a Green Party MP running as an independent.
+Some 4.3 million voters are choosing between former conservative prime minister Alexander Stubb and ex-foreign minister Pekka Haavisto, a Green Party MP running as an independent.

+In Helsinki, Erja Vanhanen, 59, was among the first to vote when polling stations opened at 0700 GMT.

+She told AFP her choice was "a leader with values who is on the side of minorities and who takes a stand on these issues when necessary".

 Relations between Moscow and Helsinki deteriorated following Russia's 2022 invasion of Ukraine, prompting Finland to drop decades of military non-alignment and join NATO in April 2023.